sdrasco/EdgeWalker/README.md

 ## For experienced traders (TLDR)

-Edge Walker is Python tool that uses the [Polygon API](https://polygon.io/) to searches a list of stock tickers for the best-balanced options strangles (strangles with the smallest breakeven differences).
+Edge Walker is Python tool that uses the [Polygon API](https://polygon.io/) to search a list of stock tickers for the best-balanced options strangles (strangles with the smallest breakeven differences).

 ## For those without options trading experience